AhmedAbuelnour/Flaminco/Flaminco.RabbitMQ.Amqp/README.md

 ### Step 5: Run the Application

 Build and run your application.
-The hosted service will automatically:
+MassTransit will automatically:

 1. Discover all consumers decorated with the `QueueConsumerAttribute`
-2. Create channels for each queue
-3. Ensure the queues exist in RabbitMQ
+2. Create the required queues if they do not exist
-4. Set up consumers to listen for messages
+3. Configure retries and move failed messages to a queue with the `_error` suffix

 Publishers will be registered as scoped services and will be available for dependency injection wherever needed.